JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### kotlinx.coroutines

 To add `kotlinx.coroutines` to your project, specify a dependency in the common source set.
-To do so, add the following line to the `build.gradle.kts` file of the shared module:
+To do so, add the following line to the `shared/build.gradle.kts` file:

 ```kotlin
 kotlin {